inalogy/ad-password-agent/README.md

 If any ActionCall is present, is executed against the configured MidPoint instance, and if not successfull, by the means of the recoverable error (eg. Network Connection error), a couple of attempts is made to retry in a rising time delay.
 When non-recoverable error occures, the ActionCall is dequeued and released and the information is written to the log.

-## ToDo
-- [ ] Modify or rewrite the WIX installer - now the installer is not functional and the Manual setup process is required.
-- [ ] In the case when MidPoint REST interface is returning the Success message on call, despite of returning OperationalResult structure with detail error (eg. too short password) the OperationalResult structure is not actually parsed to get those errors and the operatiion is reported as successful.
-For the next version recommending adding the
-OperationalResult parsing.